Roberadesissai/DataWordingPython/README.md

 - **List Comprehensions**: Master the art of list comprehensions for more concise and readable code.

-- **Other Comprehensions**: Dive into set and dictionary comprehensions to manipulate collections with ease.
+- **Dctionary Comprehensions**: Dive into set and dictionary comprehensions to manipulate collections with ease.

 - **Sorting Data**: Understand various methods to sort data, from simple lists to complex objects.